 The Cornell team developed a new process to emulsify a large part of water with tiny drops of vegetable oil and cream to mimic traditional butter, but with a quarter of the calories and without artificial stabilizers.

-"Imagine that with 80% water and 20% oil we created something with the consistency of butter, with the palatability of the butter and the creaminess of the butter," says the food technologist and author of the research Alireza Abbaspourrad.
+"Imagine that with 80% water and 20% oil we created something with the texture of butter, with the palatability of butter and the creaminess of butter," says the food technologist and author of the research Alireza Abbaspourrad.

-An emulsion between water and oil is nothing new, he says Abbaspourrad, but using the new method called internal high phase emulsions (HIPE), "We have continued to add water with great balance and precision to make a 2.0 butter that contains four times that of fat".
+An emulsion of water and oil is nothing new, he says Abbaspourrad, but using the new method called internal high phase emulsions (HIPE), "We continued to add water with great balance and precision until we made a 2.0 butter that contains four times the amount of fat."

 The demand for products with high protein and low fat content has grown rapidly thanks to the increasing awareness of consumers.

-Food choices become more mature, and the industry adapts its products to the renewed needs of the public.
-In the dairy sector, research even entails the creation of a synthetic milk.
+Food choices become more mature, and the industry adjusts its production to the renewed needs of the public.
+In the dairy sector, research even involves the creation of a synthetic milk.

 The HIPE technology allows to greatly increase the water component compared to fats, preserving the function and density of food.
 This makes it a key technology in creating healthier solutions for consumers.